tijinsaji/Perovskite-stability/README.md

 # Perovskite-stability
-Using Deep learning techniques to predict the stability of the a given perovskite
+Using Deep learning techniques to predict the stability of a given perovskite